-Discover more about the characters in Matilda.
+Discover more about the main Matilda characters in this book by Roald Dahl.
 The information is supported with quotes directly from the book, and corresponding page numbers for the Scholastic version of the story are offered.

 Which of these characters do you identify with personally?
 See if you can spot similar traits in yourself or in your classmates and teachers.
 Need some more help brushing up?
 Read a chapter summary of the book with comprehension questions designed to ensure a thorough understanding of the story line.

 - Dahl, Roald.
 (1988).
 Matilda.
 New York, NY: Scholastic Books.

 - Roald Dahl Image courtesy of Wikimedia Commons

 This post is part of the series: A Comprehensive Study Guide for the Book Matilda by Roald Dahl

 Written by acclaimed children’s author, Roald Dahl, the story of young Matilda will delight all who read it.
 Use this comprehensive study guide series to increase comprehension and gain a better understanding of the author, the plot, the story characters and the subsequent movie version of the book